AI Data Readiness Guide for Source-Aware Systems

 If your AI system doesn't know about its own blind spots, it will present incomplete data with full confidence.
 That's worse than no data at all.

-Here's how this looks in practice.
-We process SEC EDGAR filings — 10-Ks, 10-Qs, 8-Ks, NPORT-P fund holdings — and make them AI-ready.
+Here is how this looks in practice.
+We process SEC EDGAR filings, including 10-Ks, 10-Qs, 8-Ks, and NPORT-P fund holdings, and make them AI-ready.

-Temporal versioning — we capture filing dates, reporting periods, and amendment histories.
-The system knows what was filed when — and if an amendment supersedes an original filing, both are preserved.
+Temporal versioning: we capture filing dates, reporting periods, and amendment histories.
+The system knows what was filed when.
+If an amendment supersedes an original filing, both are preserved.

-Known limitations — if a filing has formatting anomalies, missing tables, or parsing edge cases, that gets captured in the metadata.
-The AI system knows what it doesn't know.
+Known limitations: if a filing has formatting anomalies, missing tables, or parsing edge cases, that gets captured in the metadata.
+The AI system knows what it does not know.

 The result is data that an AI system can use, cite, and explain.
 That's what AI-ready actually means.

-If you're looking at a pile of data and wondering how to make it AI-ready, here's the honest answer: start small.
+If you are looking at a pile of data and wondering how to make it AI-ready, start small.

-Pick one dataset.
-One use case.
-Get the lineage right for that one thing — every number traceable to its source, every entity resolved, every methodology documented.
+Pick one dataset and one use case.
+Get the lineage right for that one thing: every number traceable to its source, every entity resolved, every methodology documented.
 Build the loop that works with one document and then feed it more.

 The mistake is trying to boil the ocean.
-You don't need to make all your data AI-ready at once.
-You need one pipeline that produces data with provenance — and then you expand from there.
-The loop compounds.
-Every dataset you add to the system makes the next one easier because the entity resolution, the schema, the methodology patterns are already in place.
+You do not need to make all your data AI-ready at once.
+You need one pipeline that produces data with provenance.
+Expand from there.
+Every dataset you add makes the next one easier because the entity resolution, schema, and methodology patterns are already in place.

-It's not a data lake with a governance layer on top.
-It's not a cleaned spreadsheet.
-It's not a data catalog that describes what's in the warehouse.
+A data lake with a governance layer on top is not enough.
+Neither is a cleaned spreadsheet or a catalog that only describes what is in the warehouse.

-AI-ready data is data that carries its own proof.
-Where it came from.
-How it was processed.
-What was true when.
-What's missing.
-All embedded in the data itself — not in someone's head, not in a wiki, not in tribal knowledge that walks out the door when people leave.
+AI-ready data carries its own proof: where it came from, how it was processed, what was true when, and what is missing.
+That proof belongs in the data itself, not in someone's head, a wiki, or tribal knowledge that leaves when people do.

-That's the bar.
-It's higher than most people expect.
-But once you clear it, AI goes from "interesting experiment" to "defensible system."
+That is the bar.
+It is higher than most teams expect, but once you clear it, AI moves from experiment to defensible system.

 Related:

-- AI Audit Trail — What evidence looks like when your AI system gets questioned
+- AI Audit Trail: Evidence Packs - What evidence looks like when your AI system gets questioned

-- SEC EDGAR MCP Server — Query SEC filings from Claude, Cursor, or any MCP client
+- SEC EDGAR MCP Server - Query SEC filings from Claude, Codex, or any MCP client

 - AI Provenance & Data Lineage - How CMD+RVL approaches data lineage